The Sky Tonight

 Pluto:

-The erstwhile ninth and most distant planet passed through opposition with the Sun on July 23, and will reach eastern quadrature (almost overhead at Sunset) on October 22.
-This month it is perfectly placed for observing as soon as twilight fades.
+The erstwhile ninth and most distant planet passed through opposition with the Sun on July 23, and reached eastern quadrature (crossing the meridian or north-south line at sunset) on October 22.
+This month it is only observable above the west-south-western horizon as soon as the twilight sky becomes completely dark.
 Pluto's angular diameter is 0.13 arcseconds, less than one twentieth that of Neptune.
 Located in Capricornus, it is close to the border with Sagittarius.
 It is a 14.1 magnitude object, very small and faint.
 A telescope with an aperture of 25 cm is capable of locating Pluto when the seeing conditions are right.
-The waxing gibbous Moon will be close to Pluto on the evening of October 12.
+The waxing crescent Moon will be near Pluto on the evenings of November 7 and 8.
+Venus will be about a degree north of Pluto on December 7.

 The movement of the dwarf planet Pluto in two days, between 13 and 15 September, 2008.
 Pluto is the one object that has moved.